 Awa Diouf

-Awa is a Postdoctoral Researcher at the ICTD and an economist specialising in public finance in developing and transition countries.
+Awa is a Research Fellow at ICTD and an economist specialising in public finance in developing and transition countries.
 She holds a doctorate from the Université Clermont Auvergne in France, and the Initiative Prospective Agricole et Rurale (IPAR), a think tank based in Senegal.

 Hannelore Niesten